HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-16-the-purpose-of-hypothesis.md

 If people aren't using advanced testing tools, that's a bug.
 We should find it and fix it.

-Fortunately, we have this thing called Hypothesis.
+Fortunately, we have this tool called Hypothesis.
 It's very good at finding bugs.
 But this one it can also fix.